axvr/cereal/README.md

 (require '[uk.axvr.cereal :as serial])
 ```

-### Finding your port identifier
+### Finding the port identifier

-In order to connect to your serial device you need to know the path of the file it presents itself on. `list-ports` will print these paths out:
+To connect to a serial device you need to know the identifier of the port the
+device is connected to.
+The `list-ports` function may help you find it.

 ```clojure
 (serial/list-ports)